The Top 5 Freelance Skills You Need in 2023

 43% of Voices survey respondents said that they hired marketing freelancers, such as graphic designers, in 2020.

-Freelance graphic designers were especially in-demand for businesses who moved their brick and mortar shops online for the first time in 2020.
+Freelance graphic designers were especially in-demand for businesses that moved their brick and mortar shops online for the first time in 2020.
 Graphic designers may specialize in everything from website design, to social media graphics, interactive design, mobile app design, and more.

 4. Writing and Editing Freelancers